MohammadBagheri01/keycode/README.md

 *_ event-code*
 ---

-#### 👨‍💻for this, after downloading the files of this mini project Run the index.html .
+#### 👨‍💻to do this, after downloading the files, Run the index.html.

-### 🥰 I would be happy if you give this mini project a star ⭐
+### 🥰 I would be happy if you rate this mini project ⭐